uoa-compsci399-2025-s1/capstone-project-2025-s1-team-5/README.md

 - A mobile app built with React Native for end users.
 - A web-based content management system (CMS) for administrators to manage content.
+- 🗂️ Project Management Tools Used: [GitHub Issues](https://github.com/uoa-compsci399-2025-s1/capstone-project-2025-s1-team-5/issues)

+The UoA Your Way project is a dual-platform system designed to support international postgraduate students applying to the University of Auckland via a new offshore-to-onshore study pathway.
+It features a mobile app for students and a web-based content management system (CMS) for staff.
+The app helps students explore programmes, learn about university life and New Zealand culture, and stay engaged during the application process.
+The CMS allows staff with minimal technical experience to easily manage and update content.
+Together, the platforms aim to improve engagement, and offer a more accessible and personalised experience for students.

 ---